-They found that those who report ever having a bitewing X-ray had twice the odds of a brain tumor, and those that got a panoramic series—the full mouth X-rays – before age 10 had nearly 5 times the odds.
+They found that those who report ever having a bitewing X-ray had about twice the odds of a brain tumor, and those that got a panoramic series (the full-mouth X-rays) before age ten had nearly five times the odds.

-So does this mean dental X-rays cause brain tumors?
-Well, the jury is still out.
-Just because dental X-rays are associated with brain tumors, argues a group of dental radiologists, doesn't necessarily mean the X-rays caused the brain tumors—maybe brain tumors caused the X-rays!
-Seriously—they criticized the paper for not entertaining alternative explanations, such as the facial pain that can be caused by brain tumors triggering the need for dental radiographs, meaning you go to your dentist because your face hurts and your dentist orders some X-rays.
-Little do either of you know it could have been a brain tumor all along.
-Or maybe there’s a third variable, such as head trauma resulting in both additional X-rays and brain tumors.
-Getting hit in the head as a kid increases your risk of developing a brain tumor and getting hit in the head is also a good way to end up in a dentist chair getting X-rays for broken teeth.
-While more research is being done, the bottomline is, as with all sources of artificial ionizing radiation, considered use of this modifiable risk factor may be of benefit to patients.
-This means that the dentist should consider carefully the justification for every exposure.
-This means dentists should not prescribe routine dental X-rays at preset intervals for all patients, like every 6 months or every year or whatever.
+Or, maybe there’s a third variable, such as head trauma, resulting in both additional X-rays and brain tumors.
+Getting hit in the head as a kid actually increases your risk of developing a brain tumor, and getting hit in the head is also a good way to end up in a dentist chair, getting X-rays for broken teeth.
+While more research is being done, the bottom line is, “[a]s with all sources of artificial ionizing radiation, considered use of this modifiable risk factor may be of benefit to patients.
+This means that the dentist should consider carefully the justification for every exposure.”
+This means “[d]entists should not prescribe routine dental X-rays at preset intervals for all patients,” like every six months, or every year, or whatever.
 Says who?